RutaTang/quicknote.nvim/README.md

 #### 2. Resident mode vs Protable mode

 There are two modes in quicknote.nvim, "resident" mode and "protable" mode.
-They are almost similary.
-The big difference are:
+They are almost similar.
+The big differences are:

-1. In resident mode, you can use API ended with `Global` and notes stored globally can be accessed whenever you use Neovim, even if you are not at working directory at which you created your note.
+1. **`Global` API**: in resident mode, you can use API ended with `Global` and notes stored globally can be accessed whenever you use Neovim, even if you are not in the working directory where you created your notes.
 In portable note, you can not use API ended with `Global`.
-2. In resident mode, all notes regardless of whether they are associated with files, CWD or global will be put in `$XDG_STATE_PATH` and will never pollute your project.
-But in portable mode, since notes will be located in the `.quicknote` folder in your CWD, it may pollute your project.
+2. **Pollution or not**:In resident mode, all notes, regardless of whether they are associated with files, CWD or global, will be put in `$XDG_STATE_PATH` and will never pollute your project.
+But in portable mode, since notes will be located in the `.quicknote` folder in your CWD, it may pollute your project if you consider it as a "pollution".
-2. In resident mode, the notes you have created will be hard to transfer to another computer.
-And if you move project which have notes associated with it to another directory, all notes associated with it will be lost.
+2. **Portable or not**: In resident mode, the notes you have created will be hard to transfer to another computer.
+And if you move project which have notes associated with it to another computer or even another directory, all notes associated with it will be lost.
 But in protable note, you can transfer your project from one path to another or from one computer to another without worrying about lossing notes.
-You can even share the project with notes to your colleague or friends who use Neovim and this plugin.
-They will be able to see the notes you created.
+You can even share the project with notes to your colleagues or friends who use Neovim and this plugin.
+They will be able to see the notes you have created.

 ## API